 Art.
-12 - Investment of Foundation assets / individual assets
+12 - Investment of Foundation assets

 The assets of the Foundation are invested by the Board of Trustees in accordance with the relevant legal requirements.
 The Foundation invests the client's deposits at interest.
-The client can acquire units (whole units or fractions) in a collective securities portfolio, or invest the vested benefits under an individual mandate.
-The Board of Trustees issues corresponding guidelines which are named Annexes 1, 2 and 3 and form an integral part of the Regulations.
+The client can acquire units (whole units or fractions) in a collective securities portfolio.
+The Board of Trustees issues corresponding guidelines which are named Annex 1 and Annex 2 and form an integral part of the Regulations.